 In the Early Years we follow the 'Development Matters' curriculum where children are supported to learn through play; click the below link to view a parent-friendly version.

-Our topics this half term is: 'Express Yourself!'
+Our topic this half term is: 'Let's Imagine!'

 Personal, Social and Emotional Development...

 Throughout their pre-school years children should be supported to build relationships, develop self-confidence and self-awareness as well as manage their own feelings and behaviour.
 These skills are vital for developing positive learning behaviours which will have an impact on learning later in their school life.

 It is said that "reading and writing float on a sea of talk" which is why learning through play to develop better understanding of concepts, widen vocabulary and listen to others is so important in a child's early years.
 If you would like to support your child's early literacy skills at home then talk to them!
 Limit screen time, share stories together, sing nursery rhymes, make comments on the world around you and let your child's voice be heard too.

 Physical development is a vital part of your child’s learning and will enable them to become confident writers.
 Physical development sets them up for successful learning later in their school life, which is why we focus on it so heavily within the early years.
 We support children to develop good: